HOW TO STOP STUDENT LOAN WAGE GARNISHMENT

 What Should You Do If Your Wages Are Garnished?

-The first mistake you can make when receiving a garnishment noticed is to think that nothing can stop it.
+The first mistake you can make when receiving a student loan wage garnishment noticed is to think that nothing can stop it.

 There are steps that you can take.